WaleedaRaza/petform/README.md

 - **Photo Analysis** - AI-powered breed identification and health assessment from photos
 - **Voice Assistant** - Natural language voice interface for hands-free operation
 - **Predictive Health** - ML models to predict potential health issues based on trends

+⭐ Star this repository if you find it helpful!

+🔄 Fork and contribute to make it even better!

+📧 Contact for collaboration opportunities!